The number of months presented is the median. It represents the time it took to complete 50% of the cases in a given time period.

 Case Processing Times webpage.

 Historically, USCIS has reported the processing time from filing to waiting list determination.
-On June 14, 2021, USCIS updated the USCIS
+On June 14, 2021, USCIS updated the

-for the Petition for U Nonimmigrant Status (Form I-918).
+Petition for U Nonimmigrant Status (Form I-918).
 This page will be updated on January 1, 2022 or once USCIS has collected

 sufficient data to report accurate BFD processing times, whichever occurs earlier.